ninanung/Vue-practice/README.md

 computed.html : Using computed in vue object, make real time search function.
 watch.html
 watch-fetch.html : Using watch property to make some table.
 In watch_fetch, use fetch to read json from server.
-!!Notice!! - 'watch' don't need to return, 'conputed' need to return.
+!!Notice!! - 'watch' don't need to return, 'computed' need to return.